mahindrautela/PKaML-SHM/README.md

 #### - For more information, you can write to me at my email id given in the paper.

+#### - To get the datasets mentioned in the codes, send an email to me.

 ### Main Details:

 #### - There are 2 files in the main directory.